About the Summer Studio Intensive

 Leslie Barlow is an oil painter whose current work employs the figure and the personal to explore race and identity, representation, multiculturalism, and "otherness."
 She has exhibited her work both locally and nationally, and currently teaches at the University of Minnesota and Juxtaposition Arts.

 Harriet Bart creates evocative content through the theater of installation, the narrative power of objects, and the intimacy of artist’s books.
-Her work will be honored with a retrospective exhibition and monograph at the Weisman Museum at the University of Minnesota in 2020.
+Her work will be honored with a retrospective exhibition and monograph at the Weisman Museum at the University of Minnesota in 2020, as well as a concurrent show at Minneapolis Institute of Arts of her artist’s books and works on paper.

 Hazel Belvo is a professor emerita at Minneapolis College of Art and Design and a mentor at the Grand Marais Art Colony.
 Her series of paintings, Resurrection: A Feminist Perspective, was shown at the 2017 Women’s Congress for Future Generations.